 A 12-page document now lists all the products (aircraft, wine, cheese, olive oil, etc.) and countries concerned by the Trump tax, which has been official since 18 October 2019.
 There are more than 150 of them.

 Concerning French wines, the official information announces :

-- This also applies to goods from Germany, Spain and the United Kingdom.
+This development also applies to goods from Germany, Spain and the UK.